-1. Classification and tabulation are the techniques that help in presenting the data in ar form.
-2. Diagrams are attractive and 3.
-Diagrams data 4.
-Diagrams are useful in making 5.
-Diagrams are liable to be misused for presenting picture of the problem.
-6. A is a simple and effective method of presenting the information contained in statistical data.
-7. The construction of a diagram is an, which can be acquired only through practice.
+- 1. Classification and tabulation are the techniques that help in presenting the data in an form. - 2.
+Diagrams are attractive and - 3.
+Diagrams data - 4.
+Diagrams are useful in making - 5.
+Diagrams are liable to be misused for presenting picture of the problem. - 6.
+A is a simple and effective method of presenting the information contained in statistical data. - 7.
+The construction of a diagram is an, which can be acquired only through practice. - 8.
+The choice of a suitable diagram depends upon the of the given data.